PelionIoT/meta-mbl/docs/walkthrough.md

 ```
 cd ~/mbl
-mkdir mbl-alpha && cd mbl-alpha
+mkdir mbl-master && cd mbl-master
-repo init -u ssh://git@github.com/armmbed/mbl-manifest.git -b alpha -m restricted.xml
+repo init -u ssh://git@github.com/armmbed/mbl-manifest.git -b master -m restricted.xml
 repo sync
 ```

 ## <a name="set-up-build-env"></a> 6.
 Set up the build environment

-You need to configure your build environment for your device, including setting your working directory to the build directory (in this case `~/mbl/mbl-alpha/build-mbl`).
+You need to configure your build environment for your device, including setting your working directory to the build directory (in this case `~/mbl/mbl-master/build-mbl`).
 To set up your build environment, use the following command:

 ```
 MACHINE=<machine> DISTRO=<distro> . setup-environment